Updated June 8, 2023

 9. Difference between int and int32?

-Int32 represent 32-bit signed integer whereas it is not a keyword used in VB.Net.
+Int32 represents 32-bit signed integer whereas it is not a keyword used in VB.Net.

 Hashtable is set to be items with key and value pairs.
 Keys are referred to as indexes and a quick search can be performed for values by searching through the keys.

-This has been a guide to List Of VB.NET Interview Questions and Answers so that the candidate can crackdown these VB.NET Interview Questions easily.
-Here in this post, we have studied top VB.NET Interview Questions which are often asked in interviews.
+This has been a guide to List Of VB.NET Interview Questions.
+Here we have discussed top 10 VB.NET interview questions with detailed answers that are most often asked in interviews.
 You may also look at the following SEO articles to learn more –